 According to Darden, "f you’re eating a lot of processed and/or fast food, it’s going to show up on your skin.
 These foods tend to be higher in refined carbs, which means the sugar content is higher and the nutritional value is lower.
 Refined carbs cause a spike in blood sugar and insulin that causes inflammation and increased sebum production, which can lead to acne."

+What to eat instead: Dark chocolate.
 Buka did drop some good news on us, sharing, “There is no link between acne and chocolate.
 It was totally disproven in a small blind trial back in 2008 and again in later trials.”
-Don’t digest this as a hall pass to gorge on candy.
-Buka emphasizes, “Eating something like Sour Patch Kids is probably the worst thing you can do for your skin.”
-(But who needs super sour candy when Mast Brothers Sea Salt Classic Chocolate bars, $7, exist?)
+Dark chocolate is especially good for you, including being a powerful source of antioxidants.

 While MacGregor admits that she doesn't adhere to the above diet advice (exactly) herself, she does follow "a modified version that allows for additional carb sources like white potato, gluten-free oats, brown rice, some Greek yogurt, some wine, some cheese and dessert on occasion, even ice cream—we're listening, doctor—so unless you have a food intolerance, follow 85% of the above and you'll get most of the benefit, not to mention, make life easier."

 Journal of the European Academy of Dermatology and Venereology.
 "Acne: Prevalence and Relationship With Dietary Habits in Eskisehir, Turkey."
 2011.

 Dermato-Endocrinology.
 "Acne, Dairy and Cancer."
 2009.